ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 mov al, 11
 int 0x80
 ```
-We can compile and link it as 32-bit binary.
+We can compile and link it as a 32-bit binary.

 ```bash
 nasm -f elf32 shell.asm